 How to Recruit College/University Partner Members: A Guide for Branches

-Connecting with local colleges and universities is a great way for branches and states to raise visibility, recruit new members, and get involved in gender issues on campus.
+Connecting with local colleges and universities is a great way for branches and states to raise visibility and recruit new members.
 Faculty, staff, and students receive numerous benefits when their institution is an AAUW college/university partner member, including access to educational funding, leadership training, and professional development opportunities.
 State and branch member leaders are the best ambassadors to recruit local campuses to join the AAUW community.

 Step 1: Create a plan to reach out to local campuses.